dusk196/ciphogram-messenger/README.md

 * Then select your Firebase Project **XYZGram** or whichever you created.
 * Select a hosting site (please create new, if already not created earlier).
 * Select an app (please create new, if already not created earlier).
 * Now just wait & watch the magic of the CLI tool while it create and configure the application for you.
-You might need to discard some changes as well.
+You might need to make some changes as well as per your deployment settings (like inside `angular.json` or in `firebase.json`).
 Search a bit in case of any confusion.
 * You also need to add a random UUID.
 Well, I really prefer any properly generated random UUIDs or GUIDs (Why?
 Read Pro tip below) but you can put a STRING or even literally ANYTHING.
 So get anything of your choice and put it at the `dbKey` field in the `environment.ts` & `environment.prod.ts` file.
 So, your realtime database will have two different entries like `ciphogram-dev-{uuid}` or `ciphogram-prod-{uuid}`.
 Looks neat, right?
 * **Pro tip (with example below):** You can have custom permission set up just for `ciphogram-dev-{uuid}` and `ciphogram-prod-{uuid}` entries at the Realtime Database rules page so that any sniffer with your database URL can not misuse your DB.
 Remember to keep the global read/write as `false` and allow only for the designated URL using proper `uuid`.
 After all, it's just some free quota that most of us will ever use at the end of the day.